When You Hear the Phrase,

 While this list of statutes of limitations in the state of Missouri ranges from two years, (libel and slander), to five years (injury to personal property, injury to person, and written/verbal contracts) all the way to ten years (collection of debt on account, fraud, and judgments); if you feel you have a case in one of the areas, acting on it in a timely manner, can only bring you justice quicker, and prevent you from missing the statute of limitations deadline for your particular legal matter.

-At The Joshua Wilson Law Firm, we pride ourselves on working on each of our client's case matters in a diligent, efficient, and timely manner.
+At The Higher Level Legal Law Firm, we pride ourselves on working on each of our client's case matters in a diligent, efficient, and timely manner.

 We do this so we can help our clients reach their legal goals in the quickest way our judicial system allows.
 Our attorneys are passionate about fighting for what is right and would be honored to fight with you in your pursuit of justice.